 Why does the transition to a new Corporation have such an impact on invoicing?

-- It is important for customers to understand the actual legal entity with which they have a commercial and legal relationship.
+- It is quite important for customers to understand the actual legal entity with which they have a commercial and legal relationship.

 - BIR requires that Corporations selling goods issue a BIR-approved Sales Invoice for every sales transaction.
 The new Corporation will have to apply for new invoices from the BIR upon registration.
 The BIR approved invoices must therefore reflect the correct legal entity engaging in the sales transaction.